merojosa/coco-dataset-to-pdf/README.md

 - Install the dependencies: `pip install -r requirements.txt`

 - Add `dataset` folder to the root of the project with its respective `_annotations.coco.json` and the images.
+Check `placeholder.coco.json` to verify how the format should be.

 - Execute the script: `python main.py`